hayabinyousef/java-2D-Drawing-assignment/README.md

 vector-style illustration using `Graphics2D`, `Path2D`, and `AffineTransform`.
 ## Project Context
 This project was completed as part of Computer Graphics and Multimedia course’s assignment .
-It is shared for academic reference only and is not under active development.
+It is shared for academic reference only.

 ## Overview
 The application uses Java’s 2D graphics API to manually construct and render